Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Tester can see inside the component or system under test
 - [x] Tests that are done can be either functional or non-functional
-- [ ] The internal structure of the item being tested is known to the tester
+- [ ] The internal structure of the item being tested is known to the Tester
 - [x] Tester cannot see inside the component or system under test
-- [x] The internal structure of the item being tested is not known to the tester
+- [x] The internal structure of the item being tested is not known to the Tester

 _[⬆ Back to Top](#table-of-contents)_